sbseltzer/love-bone/README.md

 myWalkAnim = transformer:GetTransform("walk");
 ```

 The `boneMask` allows you to tell the transformer the specific set of bones that the transformation should affect.
+If `boneMask` nil, it will default to the set of all bones.

 For instance: